 Grade nine was a time of many changes for me, some of which are as recent as only two months ago.

-I was in a new pool of people, picked for the IB program, faced with the chance to start again.
+I was in a new pool of people, picked for a specific program, faced with the chance to start again.

 I buckled under the pressure.